LordOfTimeLords64/LordOfTimeLords64/README.md

 # Michael J. Komnick
-I'm Michael Komnick, a computer science student at the University of the South (C'24).
-I'm also the current assistant director of [Sewanee DataLab](https://new.sewanee.edu/sewanee-datalab/).
+I'm Michael Komnick, a 6-12 STEM teacher.
+I have a B.S. in computer science from The University of the South.
+I'm also the former assistant director of [Sewanee DataLab](https://new.sewanee.edu/sewanee-datalab/) (2023 - 2024).
 Welcome to my GitHub page!

 ## GitHub Organizations
 * [Sewanee DataLab](https://github.com/sewaneedata)